dylanroscover/Embody/README.md

 - `ctrl - alt - u` : Initialize/update.
 If Embody is not enabled, will initialize so any detected tags become externalized and get saved.
 If it is enabled, will update so any detected changes ('dirty' COMPs) are saved out.

 ## :man_juggling: Contributors
 Originally developed by [Tim Franklin](https://github.com/franklin113/).
-Forked, added onto and eventually almost completely refactored by me.
+Forked and eventually almost completely refactored by yours truly.
 Inspired by Elburz's and Matthew Ragan's externalization work.

 ## Version History
+- 4.2.0 - UI fixes, path cleanup and switchover to absolute project path setup
 - 4.1.0 - Better cleanup and moving of files/folders, removed nochildren tag, improved keyboard shortcuts, numerous bug fixes
 - 4.0.0 - Added support for various web (json/xml/html), shader (glsl/frag/vert), text (txt/md/rtf) and table (csv/dat) file formats, various bug fixes and parameter simplifications/cleanups/improvements
 - 3.0.5 - Tweaked reset function so externalization folder is created